 - Tarnished jewelry

-Using your wooden or plastic spoon, gently move the silver around, flip it over, etc. making sure all of it touches the aluminum foil.
+Using your toothbrush, gently move the silver around, flip it over, etc. making sure all of it touches the aluminum foil.
 You will notice your silver becoming brighter!
+If needed, take each piece of jewelry out and use the toothbrush to clean even more.

 Once it is all back to that shiny silvery goodness, carefully remove your pieces and rinse them under tap water. **If you have any small pieces like rings or earrings, make sure to close the drain so you don't lose anything!

 Dry your pieces off with a soft towel and Viola!!
-Nice clean jewerly!
+Nice clean jewelry!

 Note: I have been told that this baking soda method of cleaning is recommended only for jewelry that is all sterling silver and those that incorporate plastic, glass or crystal beads.
 Some gemstones are affected by the baking soda reaction--for example, turquoise.
 However, I have cleaned silver jewelry with amber, onyx and emeralds without any issues.